 For many people, atrial fibrillation (AFib) is life changing.
 You may have less energy than you used to.
-You might have to limit some activities, including driving.
+You might have to limit some activities.
 Your diagnosis could make you feel fearful, anxious, or depressed.

 Just as your condition affects you, it affects your partner, family, and friends.
 The best way to keep your relationships healthy and get the support you need is to keep the lines of communication open.
 That's important both for their sake and for yours.